 The Company's activities following the October 2024 Offering were focused on expenditures to support the 2025 PFS.
 The exploration team's 2025 plan is to upgrade the inferred mineral resource as defined by the 2024 PEA, to the indicated category for the standalone 2025 PFS.
-To do so, the Company has initiated drilling of 66 holes over ~90,000 ft (27,756 m) at the Parks/Salyer deposit and a minimum of 20,000 ft (6,200 m) at each of Cactus West and Cactus East for a total of 130,000 ft (40,000 m) of drilling.
-All drilling is expected to be completed within the summer of 2025.
+To do so, the Company has completed all PFS drilling and is expecting results in July 2025.